visgl/luma.gl/docs/developer-guide/profiling.md

 # Profiling

-GPU programming is all about performance, so having tools to systematically measure the performance impact of code changes are critical. luma.gl offers several built-in facilities.
+GPU programming is all about performance, so having tools to systematically measure the performance impact of code changes is critical. luma.gl offers several built-in facilities.

 ## probe.gl Stats